Supercookiegaming/6502-ROR-Test-Board/README.md

 When Building your own board its best to use sockets.

-V1 uses 1 SMD part that uses a SC70-6 package.
+V1 uses mostly SMD parts (mostly 0603).
 V1.1 only has through hole components.

 EasyEDA files are now available for both boards. you should be able to modifiy the design if you want.
 All i ask if you decide to modify the board you include "Originally Developed By SuperCookie" somewhere on the silkscreen, my logo is not required however.

-V1.1 now supports ZIF Sockets for the 6502 and the AT28C256.
+V1 and V1.1 both now support zif sockets for the 6502 and AT28C256, the imporved reset circuit design and better silkscreen instructions and pinouts.

-V1.1 now supports improved reset capablities.